 Okay, it’s official- I’m totally drinking the fall Kool-Aid.
-All this fall talk got me thinking about other things I loved as a kid during this time of year.
-Let’s stick to really, really important topics for this post: Halloween and the candy situation.
+All this fall talk got me thinking about other things I loved as a kid during this time of year, but I will stick to really, really important topics for the purpose of this post: Halloween and the candy situation.

 I don’t care who you are or where you grew up; Halloween for kids is a big deal.
 Candy is an even bigger deal.
-Candy is awesome all the time, but when you are a kid- it’s like currency.
-Halloween was like the festival of awesomeness when I was a kid.
+Aside from all the unhealthy facts and findings the fitness experts of the world want to spoil you with, candy is awesome all the time, but when you are a kid- it’s like currency and happiness combined in one little bright and colorful package.
+It was a festival of awesomeness for me.

 Side note: Halloween was NOT the festival of awesomeness in the third grade.
 My first pet, Blanche, died while I was trick-or-treating with my friends.
 (Courtney, if you read this, there is no need to comment on the details of this event) I digress…

-ANYWAY- I remember it clear as day: I would dress up as whatever princess, Cabbage Patch Kid, cat or bunny that I decided upon for the moment.
-Pillow case in hand.
-Dad on site with his pick-up truck (we would ride from street to street in the bed of it).
-Friends in place….and we were off, a-candy-hunting-we-would-go!
+Anyway, I remember “beggars night” clear as day.
+I would dress up as whatever princess, Cabbage Patch Kid, cat, or bunny that I decided upon for the moment.
+With pillow case in hand, dad on site with his pick-up truck (we would ride from street to street in the bed of it), and strategy for the houses planned out- we were off, a-candy-hunting-we-would-go!

-The difference in candy houses are easy to describe:
+The difference in the aforementioned candy houses are easy to describe:

 Type 1: Typical lollipop basket, Whoppers, M&Ms, Tootsie-Rolls, Smartees, Nestle Crunch bars, Starburst and Skittles are your usual give-a-ways.
 We appreciate you because you add to the collection, but you are not my favorite house.